Advertiser Disclosure

 Image Credit: Tyler Welsh via Visit Haiti

 Kokoye Beach is a highly acclaimed beach, but it takes a little dedication and planning to access it.
-The beach is located on a remote peninsula that can’t be reached by car.
-If you want to spend time on the sand here, you’ll need to rent a boat or be prepared to take on a 2-hour hike.
+The beach is on a remote peninsula that can’t be reached by car.
+If you want to spend time on the sand here, you need to rent a boat or be prepared to take on a 2-hour hike.

 Most tourists don’t make the effort to get to Kokoye, so it’s a secluded beach with plenty of trees and a long stretch of soft sand.
-The water here is calm near the shore, but swimming further out isn’t recommended to inexperienced people since waves aren’t uncommon.
+The water here is calm near the shore, but swimming further out isn’t recommended for inexperienced people since waves aren’t uncommon.

 If you feel comfortable with your swimming abilities, there’s an underwater cave not far off the shore you can swim to and explore.
 However, even if you’d prefer to stay on land, you can enjoy being immersed in the tropical landscape.